The Field, Corning, New York: Property of Mr. and Mrs. James R. Houghton

 “I never thought you had it in you!” quipped Maisie Houghton’s aunt, the legendary decorator Sister Parish, when she first witnessed what they had wrought.
 A slightly brusque remark perhaps, but after all, cinder block was sheer anathema to Sister… Truth be known, soaring ceilings and a concrete tower all seemed slightly overwhelming to Maisie Houghton, too, who recalls furnishings were spare in the early days.

 However, with the help of Albert Hadley, whose definitive flair for contemporary design was legendary, the interiors quickly took shape.
 Hadley imposed a structure by tailoring custom bookcases, a desk, and many upholstered sofas and chairs to anchor various rooms.
 To this orderly backbone, the Houghtons added decorative 19th century Japanese screens to cover the vast expanses of white walls.
 1970s glass-topped consoles, dining and coffee tables furthered the modernist quest and, as if by osmosis, a smattering of family relics (in the form of English furniture) suddenly seemed less stuffy.
 The end result neatly skirted Sister’s predicted disaster.

 The best way to accumulate art is through experience.
 Layering becomes a process — not a lesson — and equally, a dash of eclecticism signals strength and character.
-Just as The Field matured over decades to become a sum of all its parts so, it appears, did family instinct trickle down concretely.
+Maisie’s father, Frankie Kinnicutt, was a modest but unbridled collector of modern drawings and, she remembers, a great influence.
+In the early 1950s, he bought the Henry Moore drawing which is now on offer at Stair Galleries, November 19, 2016.
+Just as The Field matured over decades to become a sum of all its parts, so, it appears, did family instinct trickle down concretely.